BioSystemsUM/DeepMol/pacbb21_paper/README.md

 ## Reproducing the analysis
 To reproduce our analysis, first build a DeepMol Docker image according to the instructions provided in the repository README file.
-Run the docker image and then navigate to the pacbb21_paper directory:
+Then run the Docker image:
 ```
-cd pacbb21_paper
+docker run --privileged -it --rm --env KERAS_BACKEND=tensorflow deepmol bash
 ```

-To train and evaluate a model on a dataset, run the run_models.py script:
+To train and evaluate a model on a dataset, run the run_models.py script.
+Example:
 ```
 python run_models.py --dataset-dir data/split_datasets/PC-3 --output-filepath results.csv --model-name ECFP4 --gpu 0
 ```